-- Each participant must bring a minimum of two sharpened No. 2 pencils for each team member - A copy of the current edition of Robert's Rules of Order Newly Revised

-Materials provided by the event committee:

-- A gavel will be supplied for the chair. - Teams may choose to use their own gavel if they so desire. - Paper and pencils will be provided to chair and secretary stations. - A searchable current edition of the Robert's Rules of Order Newly Revised may be provided. - Digital clock/timer for team viewing
+- Each participant must bring a minimum of two sharpened No. 2 pencils for each team member. - A copy of the current edition of Robert's Rules of Order Newly Revised. - Materials provided by the event committee: - A gavel will be supplied for the chair.
+Teams may choose to use their own gavel if they so desire. - Paper and pencils will be provided to chair and secretary stations.

-THE EVENT WILL HAVE THREE PHASES
+THE EVENT WILL HAVE FIVE PHASES: